 Timing may play a part in what birth defects may show up in a newborn.
 The Mayo Clinic reports that there has also been an association between Zoloft and septal heart defects (a “hole in the heart”) and omphalocele (a defect in the wall of the abdomen) when Zoloft was taken earlier in the pregnancy.
 The list of possible birth defects is growing, to include various other defects such as cranial skull defects and spina bifida.
 Zoloft has also been linked to anal atresia (malformation of the anus) and limb reduction defects.

-2023 Zoloft Birth Injury Update
+2024 Zoloft Birth Injury Lawsuit Update

 A federal judge dismissed the lion’s share of the 300 birth injury lawsuits filed by children and their parents against Pfizer that alleged that Zoloft caused birth defects in children whose moms consumed the antidepressant during pregnancy.
 The judge did not say that Zoloft does not cause these injuries.
 Instead, she said that the science is just not there to make a viable claim yet.